NicoCoallier/ml-numerai/README.md

 ### Test new model/idea

 Create a new model on numerAI on the model [page](https://numer.ai/models).
 Once the model is create, create a new feature branch called `abtest/modelname`.
-Once the branch is done make a draft PR where you describe the change you've implemented and link the model page on Numerai.
+Once the branch is done make a draft PR where you describe the change you've implemented and link the model page on NumerAI.

 Once the model has been running for two era (at minimum).
 Compare performance of the models.
 If the new model outperform the one in production.
 Update the production model by merging your PR (after review) and deploying in production.